heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 ### When to use scale up or scale out?

-Scaling must be determined by the needs of your system.
+Scaling must be determined by the non-functional requirements (= needs) of of your system.
 In order to determine the best scaling strategy, you must know the bottlenecks of your system.
 Bottlenecks can only be identified by load testing your system and monitoring it to get metrics.